-The \textbf{rank} of a Coxeter group $(W,S)$ is the cardinality of $S$.
-The data of a Coxeter group together with its choice of generators is sometimes called a `Coxeter system'.
-This term is redundant for us since by `Coxeter group' we mean a certain marked group.
-For $J\subseteq S$ we denote by $W_J=(W_J,J)$ the \textbf{standard subgroup} of $W$ which is generated by $J$.
-Standard subgroups are themselves Coxeter groups in the natural way.
-A subset $J\subseteq S$ is called \textbf{spherical} if $W_J$ is a finite group.
+For $J\subseteq S$ we denote by $W_J=(W_J,J)$ the \emph{standard subgroup} of $W$ which is generated by $J$.
+Standard subgroups are themselves Coxeter groups in the obvious way.
+A subset $J\subseteq S$ is called \emph{spherical} if $W_J$ is a finite group.

-A \textbf{Coxeter matrix} $M$ on a set $S$ is a symmetric matrix,
+A \emph{Coxeter matrix} $M$ on a set $S$ is a symmetric matrix

 such that $M_{st}=1$ if and only if $s=t$.
-For $J\subseteq S$ we denote by $M_J$ the Coxeter matrix which is the restriction of $M$ to $J\times J$.
+For $J\subseteq S$, we denote by $M_J$ the Coxeter matrix which is the restriction of $M$ to $J\times J$.
 A Coxeter group $W$ determines a Coxeter matrix $M=M(W)$ by putting $M_{st}=m_{st}$.
-Conversely, for any Coxeter matrix $M$, the \textbf{Coxeter group of type $M$} is the group,
+Conversely, for any Coxeter matrix $M$, the \emph{Coxeter group of type $M$} is the group

-By constructing a faithful linear representation, one can prove that the order of $st \in W(M)$ is equal to $M_{st}$ (and so its unambiguous to denote $M_{st}$ by $m_{st}$).
-This shows that Coxeter groups are essentially in bijection with Coxeter matrices (up to suitable notions of equivalence), however inequivalent Coxeter groups may have isomorphic underlying groups.
+By constructing a faithful linear representation (see e.g. \cite[Section 2.5]{ab08}), one can prove that the order of $st \in W(M)$ is equal to $M_{st}$.
+Therefore we also denote $M_{st}$ by $m_{st}$.

-A \textbf{simplicial graph} $L=(V(L),E(L))$ is an undirected graph without loops or multiple edges in which the \textbf{edges} $E(L)$ are modeled as $2$-element subsets of the \textbf{vertices} $V(L)$.
+A \emph{simplicial graph} $L=(V(L),E(L))$ is an undirected graph without loops or multiple edges in which the \emph{edges} $E(L)$ are modeled as $2$-element subsets of the \emph{vertices} $V(L)$.
 Let $M$ be a Coxeter matrix on $S$.
-The \textbf{defining graph} $L=L(M)$ of $M$ is the edge labeled simplicial graph with,
+The \emph{defining graph} $L=L(M)$ of $M$ is the edge labeled simplicial graph with

 where the edge $\{s,t\}\in E(L)$ is labeled by $m_{st}$.
 Note that $L$ is defined differently to Coxeter-Dynkin diagrams.